maxmartinezruts/Air-Mobility/README.md

-# Motivation

-With the world moving faster every day, the demand for services grows rapidly.
-In recent years we have seen a significant rise of interest in drone technology, as a means to allow our society to satisfy this demand.
-Drones will soon start to play a major role in our lives and they will change the urban landscape of cities as we know them.
-Drones, also know as unmanned aerial vehicles (UAVs), have been given a lot of attention for military use.
-However, the popularity of using drones for commercial purposes is rising every day.
-Remarkable advancements have been made in the area of drone-assisted parcel delivery as well as drone-assisted medical delivery, however, the potential of food delivery using drones has not been investigated thoroughly as of now.
-There is a number of potential benefits that could arise from the use of drones for food delivery.
-These could include the decrease and avoidance of traffic congestion, the possible decrease in labour costs and, last but not least, increased delivery speed.
-The aim of this paper is to present a feasible model for drone-assisted food delivery in urban areas and come up with a number of research questions to answer to allow for implementation of such a concept.
-In section 2, a brief overview of the concept is given.
-The three following sections, section 3, section 4 and section 5 give a more in-depth insight into different stages of the operation.

 # Urban airspace model
 In an urban environment, pathfinding (or routing) is a crucial task for delivery.
 Any drone has to be able to